-GRoW @ Annenberg is the philanthropic initiative led by Gregory Annenberg Weingarten, is dedicated to supporting humanitarian efforts across the globe, as well as innovative projects in health, education, the arts, civic & cultural life and more.
+GRoW @ Annenberg, the philanthropic initiative led by Gregory Annenberg Weingarten, is dedicated to supporting humanitarian efforts across the globe, as well as innovative projects and leaders in health, education, the arts, the environment, civic and cultural life, and more.

 Mission & Values

 Gregory Annenberg Weingarten is a Vice President and Director of the Annenberg Foundation, and Founder of GRoW @ Annenberg, a philanthropic initiative of the Foundation that supports a broad range of innovative projects and organizations that address social and cultural issues, meet urgent community needs, and offer inspiration and collaboration—all with the goal of improving the quality of life in communities around the world.